SmithWillSuffice/ohanga-pai/content/blog/73_M_again_but_aged_well.md

 You cannot look backwards and say the reported CPI or PCE (personal consumption expenditures).
 Even
-[this article here](https://www.newyorkfed.org/medialibrary/media/research/current_issues/ci3-6.html) kinda' gets it wrong, you can take CPI as a good measure, for past changes in the price level.
+[this article here](https://www.newyorkfed.org/medialibrary/media/research/current_issues/ci3-6.html) kinda' gets it wrong, you can take CPI as a good measure, for _past changes in the price level_.
 What does CPI tell you about the **_current_** rate of inflation though?
 Next to nothing.
 Why?